-This program installs On-Demand Intelligent Pumps in central domestic hot water systems with re-circulation loops in multifamily buildings to help reduce unnecessary natural gas consumption.
+This program installs On-Demand Pump Controls in central domestic hot water systems with re-circulation loops in multifamily buildings to help reduce unnecessary natural gas consumption.

 Did you know you can tailor an incentive plan for your specific energy efficiency retrofit needs?
 You design your own energy-saving project and then propose the incentive you need to complete the project and install qualified new, high-efficiency equipment.

 To participate in the Energy Savings Bid program, you’ll need to benchmark your facility and include a copy of your “Statement of Energy Performance” from ENERGY STAR with your program application.
 Learn more about benchmarking here.

 Finally, send one paper copy and one electronic copy of all forms and documentation to:

 San Francisco Energy Watch was launched in 2007 to help businesses and multifamily building managers or owners in San Francisco lower their energy bills and help the City reduce its impact on the environment.
 The program offers these energy- and cost-saving benefits:

 NEW ENERGY-EFFICIENT EQUIPMENT and technical services at greatly reduced cost

 LOWER UTILITY BILLS over the life of the new equipment

 Businesses of all sizes and multifamily residential properties located in San Francisco that are currently Pacific Gas and Electric Company (PG&E) customers can participate in the program.